Allen Law: MOVE [REPEAT]

 In 2023, Law co-founded MOVE [REPEAT], a collective of boutique fitness and lifestyle brands.
 The company owns over 50 studios across five countries.
 MOVE [REPEAT] includes Yoga Movement, one of the largest yoga chains in Singapore and the Singapore franchise for STRONG Pilates.

 MOVE [REPEAT] led the entry of Australian brand STRONG Pilates into the Singaporean market with four locations launched in its first year, and acquired Yoga Movement's 10-location business in 2023.

 In 2025, Allen invested in Australian global fitness brand REVL Training through MOVE[REPEAT].

 REVL Training

 In January 2025, Allen Law invested in REVL Training.
 REVL Training focuses on performance-based workouts with a strong sense of community.
 Since it launched, the company has grown quickly—by 240% each year—and now has 35 locations across Australia, Dubai, Singapore, and South Korea.

 In March 2025, Law was appointed Chairman of REVL Training to support its expansion into new markets, including the USA, New Zealand, Southeast Asia, the Middle East, North Africa, and the United Kingdom.

 Also, Law served as a board member of SkillsFuture SG from 2017 to 2022 and was a board member of the Singapore Tourism Board from 2017 to 2021.

+Seveno Capital

+In April 2025, Law launched Seveno Capital, a Singapore-based venture capital firm focused on early- and growth-stage companies in healthspan, wellness and longevity.
+The firm said it would draw on a US$70 million five-year investment commitment from Law and announced Japan-based A Cabin Company as its first investment.

+Seveno Capital later announced investments and ventures including The Well Estate, a medical-wellness real estate joint venture with Borderless Healthcare Group, and PointFit, a Hong Kong wearable-technology company.

+MORROW

+In 2025, Law founded MORROW, a Singapore-based longevity and preventive-health venture.
+The company announced plans to invest US$156 million, equivalent to about S$200 million, over five years to open MORROW locations, beginning with a 38,000 sq ft flagship clinic in Singapore.

+Law has described MORROW’s mission as helping reduce the gap between lifespan and healthspan, positioning the company as a scalable preventive-health platform designed around diagnostics, behaviour change, continuous engagement, and proactive healthcare.

+Longevity Century

+In 2026, Law published a mission statement and manifesto outlining what he called the "Longevity Century" - a vision centred on extending healthspan, expanding access to preventive healthcare, and building the infrastructure, platforms, and investment ecosystem required to support healthier ageing at population scale.

+The manifesto argued that longevity should evolve beyond specialist medicine and become an increasingly integrated part of mainstream healthcare and everyday life.
+It also set out a broader ambition to support the development of preventive-health systems capable of helping people live longer, healthier lives through a combination of healthcare, technology, behavioural science, and long-term investment.